beezly/Vela/README.md

 A general ESP8266/Sonoff controller for WS2812/SK6812 LED Strips that has a range of lighting FX but can also be driven externally with both Audio Visualizer and Backlighting features (simple Ambilight/Hyperion functionality).

-It has a local PC GUI as well as an MQTT interface for the visualizer, and a set of controls for Home Assistant as well.
+It has a local GUI as well as an MQTT interface for the visualizer, and a set of controls for Home Assistant as well.

 Multiple LED Strip clients can be driven by the single visualizer.
 The visualizer renders for a defined set of virtual pixels which are remapped into the actual number of LED pixels per-strip.

 The Sonoff-Tasmota based firmware for ESP8266 devices allows for a robust general lighting interface that can control audio/video visualizations via an external Python application and Home Assistant integration.

+It also supports detecting the display state (monitor or TV) of the machine it is running on to toggle the lights (or drive other automations).

 I just made this for my own entertainment, with a lot of experimentation and learning along the way.
 If it's useful to you, great!